-UK lawmakers demand end to attacks on Brexit ruling judges
+UK backs judicial independence after judges face Brexit heat

 "It shows either a total misunderstanding of the UK constitution, which such critics periodically extol — or a deliberate desire to destroy it."

-Bob Neill, the Conservative chairman of parliament's justice committee, warned the attacks were "threatening the independence of our judiciary" and had "no place in a civilized land" and he called on May to intervene.
+Bob Neill, the Conservative chairman of parliament's justice committee, said the attacks were "threatening the independence of our judiciary" and had "no place in a civilized land."

-A former justice minister under Labour prime minister Tony Blair, also called on the government to show it had no quarrel with the judges and had total confidence in them.
+A group representing senior lawyers in England and Wales, the Bar Council, urged Truss earlier on Saturday to condemn the "unjustified attacks" as a matter of urgency.

-"The British public continues to have confidence in the independence and quality of judges.
-But both are undermined by this Brexit-inspired media vitriol," Charles Falconer wrote in The Guardian newspaper.
+"A strong independent judiciary is essential to a functioning democracy and to upholding the rule of law," the Council said.

 May told other EU leaders on Friday she believed the court ruling would be overturned and said she would stick to her Brexit timetable.